lawless-m/Index1024.jl/docs/src/example1.md

 Which is the format of the keyset we need to build the actual index.

-That part of the process is in the modules
+That part of the process is in the module

 ```
 julia> @time build_index_file("Postcode_Year_Price.index", create_kvs("pc_year_price.csv"))